 Remediation, rehabilitation and reuse of abandoned and underutilized properties – Some 1,700 contaminated sites and over 60 Superfund sites are located within one mile of the Raritan River.
 We encourage remediation and reuse of contaminated sites throughout the basin and prevention of future pollution.
 We also promote exchange of information about contaminated sites to educate and inform the communities where these sites are located.

 Public access and recreational use of the river – Efforts in this area focus on increasing awareness and recreational use of the Raritan River trails and waterways.
-Here we focus on developing new access points and river-oriented trails, upgrading existing access points, and developing a coordinated plan for future Raritan River recreational uses.
+Here we focus on developing new and upgrading existing access points and river-oriented trails and developing a coordinated plan for future Raritan River recreational uses.

 Climate resiliency – Climate studies indicate that the effects of climate change will be detrimental to the Raritan region and may include more extreme weather including more flooding and drought.
 Climate change and associated weather events will risk significant impacts on the Raritan’s natural resources, built infrastructure and populations.
 Our resiliency efforts include public engagement and preparedness planning.